maxtr1986/CapstoneProject/README.md

 1. Lily Moreno: The director of marketing.
 Moreno is responsible for the development of campaigns and initiatives to promote the bike-share program.
 These may include email, social media, and other channels.
 2. Cyclistic marketing analytics team: A team of data analysts who are responsible for collecting, analyzing, and reporting data that helps guide Cyclistic marketing strategy.
 3. Cyclistic executive team: The executive team that will decide whether to approve the recommended marketing program.

+## 2. Data Preparation

+In order to analyze the business tasks given, first we will need to download [Cyclistic's historical trip data](https://divvy-tripdata.s3.amazonaws.com/index.html).
+All their trip data are generated from their bikes trip log and stored as monthly csv files and compressed as zip files.
+For this analysis we will be using the previous 12 months of trip data which will be from December 2021 to November 2022.

+All the downloaded files will be saved in a folder named cyclistic_1year_data, then we will extract each one of them so we will get the csv files.
+We then rename all those csv name as cyclistic_tripdata_[yyyymm].csv and sort them according to the period.